Impella Left Ventricular Assist Device

 Kevin M. Rice, MD is the president of Global Radiology CME

 Dr. Rice is a radiologist with Renaissance Imaging Medical Associates.
+He has held many leadership positions including Radiology Department Chair and Chief of Staff.
 Dr. Rice has made several media appearances as part of his ongoing commitment to public education.
 Dr. Rice's passion for state of the art radiology and teaching includes acting as a guest lecturer at UCLA.
 In 2015, Dr. Rice and Natalie Rice founded Global Radiology CME to provide innovative radiology education at exciting international destinations, with the world's foremost authorities in their field.

 Follow Dr. Rice on Twitter @KevinRiceMD